digistump/OakCLI/README.md

-# OakOTA
+# OakCLI

-Usage: oak_ota [filename | login]
+## The Oak command line upload tool

+Usage: oak [filename]

-**oak_ota [filename]** Uploads the bin file at [filename] to the Oak via the Particle Cloud using the credentials and device previously provided.
+**oak [filename]** Uploads the bin file at [filename] to the Oak via the Particle Cloud using the credentials and device previously provided.
 Quits with error is no credentials previously provided or access token has expired.

-**oak_ota login** Accepts credentials for Particle Cloud, fetches access token and saves token to .oak_ota file in same directory, then presents a list of devices on your account to choose from.
+**oak** Accepts credentials for Particle Cloud, fetches access token, then presents a list of devices on your account to choose from.
+Saves selected device id and access_token to config file.

-**oak_ota** If no .oak_ota config file exists, then mimics the behavior of "oak_ota login" otherwise presents a list of devices on your account to choose from.